โš ๏ธ

 ACT-09

-Consequence: Determines the QR/data-carrier spec that must sit alongside (or carry) the 2028 harmonised label, including where a fee-paid symbol like the Green Dot may still appear (inside the QR only).
+Consequence: Determines the QR/data-carrier spec that must sit alongside (or carry) the 2028 harmonized label, including where a fee-paid symbol like the Green Dot may still appear (inside the QR only).
 Artwork and data-systems cost, no fee-rate effect.

 Not Yet Started